t9md/atom-smalls/README.md

 # TODO

+* [ ] Bounce animation on choice(CSS animation?)
+* [ ] Unlock scroll cursor with hotkey?
+* [ ] Narrowing based on grammar scope?
+* [ ] If start with selection, only search selected area?
+* [ ] Special command to put multiple cursor to candidate?
+* [ ] Special command to mutate candidate like upcase, downcase, camelcase, etc..
+* [ ] Start with setting candidate when selection is not multi-line.
+* [ ] When started with multi-line selection, search only within selection.
 * [x] Use panel to read input from user
 * [x] Customizable label style
 * [x] Refactoring especially `Input` view.
-* [ ] Better labeling algorithm to support more than 2 level nested label.
+* [x] Better labeling algorithm to support more than 2 level nested label.
-* [ ] Unlock scroll cursor with hotkey?
-* [ ] Narrowing based on grammar scope?
+* [x] Change label color on final choice
+* [x] Indicate first char is decided on two char label.

 # Thanks to great predecessor!!
 My smalls work is based following work.